 Entry requirements (visa/passport)

-It’s advisable to take a number of photocopies of your passport with you.
-During your stay you should carry a photocopy of your passport and the Colombian visa from your passport at all times.
+It's advisable to take a number of photocopies of your passport with you.
+During your stay you should carry a photocopy of your passport, the passport page containing your Colombian visa (if applicable), and the passport page containing your entry stamp, at all times.

 There's a high incidence of malaria in low-land tropical areas, particularly in Choco and north-western Antioquia.
 You are advised to take medical advice on anti-malarial medication prior to travel, and after arrival, take precautions to avoid being bitten by mosquitoes by using bed nets and repellents, and wearing closed shoes, long sleeves and trousers.